mla133/WoW_Macros/class/deathknight.md

 (*) If you have the Lichborne talent, you can mouse over your own portrait or select yourself to heal yourself rather than deal damage to a hostile target.
 (*) If you have the Major Glyph "Death Coil", you can mouse-over or select a friendly target to heal them.
 Works in 5.4.7
-Goblin Macros
-Cliffhanger
-/castsequence Death Grip, Rocket Jump
-Use: Run and jump backwards of a cliff (or dismount from a flying mount) and cast this.
-It'll pull the target off the cliff with DG, and then you'll land on the cliff thanks to RJ.
-Works in 4.1.0a

-Death Grip + Unholy Blight
-#showtooltip
-/cast Death Grip
-/cast Unholy Blight
-You can add "/use 13" and/or "/use 14" right above Unholy blight to use your trinkets as well.